 UMD: A Globally Connected University

-Join the Social Entrepreneur Corps (SEC) program in their mission to create positive impact in Latin America by empowering local communities through social innovations implemented in the most remote rural areas.
-This unique eight week study and internship program will teach you the basic principles of social entrepreneurship through courses, case studies, discussions, and hands-on, practical experience.
-You will work side-by-side with SEC development professionals and local field based entrepreneurs to develop empowering entrepreneurial business models in Ecuador.
-Take on this exciting opportunity to make a profound community impact while gaining in-depth knowledge of rural economic development work.
+Join the Social Entrepreneur Corps (SEC) program in their mission to create positive impact in Latin America by empowering local communities through social innovations and consulting.
+This unique eight week study and internship program will teach you the basic principles of social entrepreneurship through courses, case studies, discussions, and most importantly, through hands-on, practical experience.
+You will work side-by-side with SEC professionals and local field based entrepreneurs to develop social innovations and engage in real-world consulting for organizations in Ecuador.
+Take on this exciting opportunity to make a profound community impact while gaining new skill sets in adaptive leadership, collaborative entrepreneurship, social innovation design and consulting.
 Social Entrepreneur Corps (SEC) program headquarters are located in Cuenca, Ecuador.
-Field sites include communities in/near: Saraguro and Riobamba.
+Field sites include communities in/near: Saraguro, Yantzaza and Riobamba.

 This program is split into three distinct phases.
 You are required to participate in all three phases of the MSEC program and will be enrolled automatically once you commit to the program.

-- On-Campus Pre-Departure Course: The MSEC program begins with a required 2-credit course taught at UMD on Wednesdays from 5:00 – 8:35pm from March 29th to May 10th, 2017.
-The instructor is Sara Herald, Adjunct Professor in the Smith School’s Department of Management and Organization and Associate Director of the Dingman Center for Entrepreneurship.
+- On-Campus Pre-Departure Course: The MSEC program begins with a required 2-credit course taught at UMD on Wednesdays from 5:00 – 8:35 pm from March 27th to May 8th, 2018.
+The instructor is Sara Herald, Adjunct Professor in the Smith School’s Department of Management and Organization and Associate Director of Social Entrepreneurship in the Dingman Center for Entrepreneurship.
 This interactive course will introduce you to the theory and practice of social entrepreneurship and its potential to transform communities.
 Through lectures, discussions, case studies and dynamic group activities, you will learn about the destination countries and cultures and prepare for your summer fieldwork with local entrepreneurs.
-Students from all three MSEC programs (Dominican Republic, Ecuador and Nicaragua) will be combined for this pre-departure course.
+Students from both MSEC programs (Ecuador and Guatemala) will be combined for this pre-departure course.

-- Post-Program Course & MSEC Forum: Upon returning from the three destination countries, all MSEC participants will come together for a 1-credit on-campus course during the fall semester to reflect upon their experiences in-country and apply that new knowledge and perspective to their lives as UMD students.
-Furthermore, students will present the results and impact of their in-country consulting work in an evening forum open to the university community, parents, donors, and the Maryland entrepreneurial community.
+- Post-Program MSEC II On-Campus Course: Upon returning from the two destination countries, all MSEC participants will come together for a 1-credit on-campus course during the fall semester to reflect upon their experiences in-country and apply skills learned to their own entrepreneurial ideas.